 The school values are the bedrock of our school culture and are explicitly designed to support children's character development.
-The 6 dispositions are woven through both the academic curriculum and social and emotional development opportunities.
+Kindness, Courage, Curiosity, Respect, Resilience and Teamwork are woven through both the academic curriculum and social and emotional development opportunities.
 They are revisited by leaders in assembly and disseminated through staff meetings, INSETs and TA meetings so that all staff feel empowered to continually reinforce them with the children.
 Certificates in Friday Values Awards assembly link to these dispositions.
 Also celebrate contributions to and achievements in the wider community.

 Welfare and pastoral support for children and families lies at the core of our whole school ethos.
 In order to support this, the school takes care to ensure that the concept of 'the emotionally available adult' is upheld rigorously by all staff.
 Staff build strong, trusting relationships with families and know the children well.
-Where needed, bespoke Wave 2 and 3 in the moment support is deployed to further endorse high quality Wave 1 PSHE provision for all pupils.
-We work alongside the Cornwall Mental Health Support Team to provide whole class and small group intervention around self-esteem, resilience.
-This is drawn from the SCARF program in order to assure fidelity to the NC but is adapted to meet the needs of each class and reflect our nurturing culture.
-As with all other aspects of the curriculum, high quality texts and resources are specifically curated and adapted to meet the needs of the children at any given time.
+We work alongside the Cornwall Mental Health Support Team to provide whole class and small group intervention around self-esteem, resilience and wellbeing.
+This is drawn from the SCARF program in order to assure fidelity to the NC but is adapted to meet the needs of each class.

 Physical and mental health is an important aspect of personal development and as a school it is an area we value greatly.
-Children have full access to a broad and balanced curriculum and key objectives around being mentally and physically healthy - including healthy eating - are taught explicitly.
-Warbstow has the School Games Award for embedding a physically active culture through high quality PE lessons, extra-curricular clubs, Breakfast Sports Club and Playground

-Leaders promoting playground activity.
+Children have full access to a broad and balanced curriculum.
+Key objectives around being mentally and physically healthy - including healthy eating - are taught explicitly.
+Warbstow has the School Games Award for embedding a physically active culture through high quality PE lessons, extra-curricular clubs, Breakfast Sports Club and Playground Leaders promoting playground activity.
 Gender equality in sports is actively promoted through the curriculum, sporting events and assemblies.
 We have worked to achieve the Barclays Girls' Football School Partnerships Equal Access School in conjunction with our Sports Coach LJD Coaching.

 The school provides pupils with meaningful opportunities to understand how to be responsible, respectful, active citizens who contribute positively to society.
 These include positive adult role models and explicitly taught opportunities embedded both within and beyond the RE, RSHE and PSHE curriculum.

 Pupil leadership is an opportunity which children embrace wholeheartedly and is embodied in the elected Pupil Leadership Team.
-Leaders ensure there is equity of representation from vulnerable groups.
+Leaders ensure there is equity of representation from all pupil groups.